longxianlei/CNNSpeedTest/README.md

 You can contact me if you have any questions.
 (The model and it's config file is easy to find, just goole the name of weights file and config file provided in the c++ code.)

+# OpenCV Semantic Segmentation (FCN and ENet)
-# We add some semantic segmentation models into this repo, which includes ENet and FCN-8s, and FCN-32s.
+We add some semantic segmentation models into this repo, which includes ENet and FCN-8s, and FCN-32s.
 You can download the corresponding c++ file and run it.
 You just need to download the model weights and the config files.